Where to watch Gold Cup on US TV

 Brazil, Colombia, Peru, South Korea, and South Africa have all featured in the Gold Cup since 2000.
 Though the teams involved may change a bit over the years, the U.S. generally performs very well in this tournament.
 In fact, the Yanks have either won or been runners-up in 11 of the last 15 Gold Cup competitions.

-Although the U.S. has done extremely well in this tournament, Mexico actually has the most first place finishes in Gold Cup history with eight.
-The U.S. has the second-most gold medals with six.
-Mexico beat the Yanks 1-0 to win the last Gold Cup tournament in the summer of 2019.
+Although the U.S. has done extremely well in this tournament, Mexico actually has the most first place finishes in Gold Cup history.
+However, the US beat Mexico in the 2021 tournament to collect their seventh Gold Cup and narrow the Mexican’s lead.

 Courtesy of World Soccer Talk, download a complimentary copy of The Ultimate Soccer TV And Streaming Guide, which features details on where to watch all of the leagues from around the world on US TV and streaming.